Finding info on a home has never been easier than with YELLOW.

 A real estate agent legally can't tell you if an area is safe.
 However, there are online resources that can help:

 This is important.
 You need to know if a home is in a flood zone since it will affect your insurance.
 You can find the flood status of an area here (give the map extra time to load the flood data layer):

 Listings on YELLOW have a link straight to the flood zone map.

 FLOOD MAP LEGEND

 A property in a historic district sounds appealing - and it may be - but it will also have many more restrictions on what you can do with the home.
 You can find out if a home is historic or in a historic district here:

 It can be heartbreaking to buy a new home, only to find out a new construction project is slated for your area that you weren't aware of.

 Many cities and counties have online maps that show potential new developments and zoning changes.
 We include links to these resources in every listing on YELLOW.
-To get an idea what they look like, a few examples are included below:

 - Whole Foods